EleanorKahn/Wilderness-Campsite-Server/README.md

 # Wilderness-Campsite-Server

-This quick json server serves data to Wilderness Bound (react), to be dynamically served by the browser.
+This quick json server sends data to Wilderness Bound (React).

-It can be accessed live at https://my-json-server.typicode.com/EleanorKahn/Wilderness-Campsite-Server
+It can be accessed at https://my-json-server.typicode.com/EleanorKahn/Wilderness-Campsite-Server